 Increasing the readability of the information letter deserves continuous attention.
 As part of this improvement process, one of the example letters was further simplified to language level B1 at the request of the CCMO by an external party.
 This simplified example is not written in accordance with the current Template Subject Information, but can help to further improve the template in the future.

-General brochure for research subjects
+General online information for research subjects